 For RDE tests performed during type approval, the type approval authority may verify if the test setup and the equipment used fulfil the requirements of Annexes 4 and 5 through a direct inspection or an analysis of the supporting evidence (e.g. photographs, records).

-9.5 Compliance of software tools
+9.5.
+Compliance of software tools

-Any software tool used to verify the trip validity and calculate emissions compliance with the provisions laid down in Annexes 7, 8, 9 10 and 11 shall be validated by an entity defined by the Contracting Party.
+Any software tool used to verify the trip validity and calculate emissions compliance with the provisions laid down in paragraphs 8 and 9 and Annexes 8, 9 10 and 11 shall be validated by an entity defined by the Contracting Party.
 Where such software tool is incorporated in the PEMS instrument, proof of the validation shall be provided along with the instrument.

 10. Test data analysis